laisdallemulle/laisdallemulle.github.io/project11.md

 **Technical Specifications - Large-Scale Photovoltaic Project**

-Located in Arizona, this mega solar park is designed to supply clean energy to an entire municipality.
+This mega solar park is designed to supply clean energy to an entire municipality.
 Below are the detailed specifications:

 **Modules:**
 - Number of Modules: 40,000